Seminar for US Administrators in International Education

 Application procedure & deadlines

-The application deadline for the 2024 program is closed.
+The application deadline for the 2025 seminar ended on February 3, 2025.
 All applications will be reviewed by special selection committees, with the final assessment made by a selection panel in Germany.
 Grant nominations are made after the completion of the award competition and depending on funds available.

-Information and application instructions for the program in 2025 will be available from the Institute of International Education (IIE) Fulbright Scholar Program website.
+Information and application instructions for the 2026 seminar are available from the Institute of International Education (IIE) Fulbright Scholar Program website.

 Please note Fulbright Germany’s data protection declaration.